-This tax credit can be used to offset the capital gains tax generated by the ETFs that have been liquidated at a gain, and the resulting tax credit can be reinvested to produce further returns through buying other ETFs.
+This tax credit can be used to offset the capital gains tax generated by the ETFs that have been liquidated, and the resulting tax credit can be reinvested to produce further returns through buying other ETFs.

 By doing this, Wealthfront claims to increase the overall return of the portfolio by a range between 0.58% and 1.07% per year.
 The complexity of executing this strategy would be out of reach for inexperienced investors due to a variety of technical taxation and investment matters.